Samael (band): Reign of Light and Solar Soul, 2004–2008

-Above and Lux Mundi, 2009–2014
+Above and Lux Mundi, 2009–2016

-Recorded in 1999, mixed in 2008, Above was released on 6 March 2009.
+Above was released on 6 March 2009.
 It was described by the band as a tribute to their metal roots and they listed some of their influences on the CD booklet: Kiss, AC/DC, Venom, Slayer, Iron Maiden, Metallica, Impaled Nazarene, Motörhead, Black Sabbath, Bathory.
 Faster and more extreme than anything Samael released previously, the album surprised the critics and fans alike but it sent the band on a 90 more dates tour.
 First in Europe with Deicide, Vader, Devian and The Amenta, then in the US with Carcass, Suicide Silence and Psycroptic, and finally all across Europe with Paradise Lost and Ghost Brigade.

 Lux Mundi was co produced by Xy and Waldemar Sorychta, it was recorded in Switzerland and mixed in England by Russ Russel.
 First the band released a mini album Antigod which featured two live tracks, a remix and new version of the song "Into the Pentagram" from their first album Worship Him (1991).
 Samael toured in Europe with Finntroll and Rotting Christ in support of that mini album.
 A video was shot in Sweden by Patrick Ulaeus for the song "Luxferre" (Latin for "light carrier").
 On 29 April 2011 Lux Mundi was released.
 The band later toured in Europe with Keep of Kalessin and Melechesh.

 Xy was asked by the city of Sion (Switzerland) to compose a piece of music for a sound and light show to be played in two consecutive summers.
 Recorded in Prague with 100 classical musicians that piece of music was released on CD under the name Sedunum.
 In 2013, Samael played the album Passage in its entirety at Inferno Festival Switzerland and at Metal Hammer Paradise in Germany.
 Bass player and long time Samael member Mas left the band in November 2014, he was replaced by Drop (ex-Sybreed).

-Return to the past, 2015–2017

 20 years after it was first released, Samael celebrated their album Ceremony of Opposites (1994) by playing the entire album live over 40 times in festivals in Europe and US and with short tours in Canada, Russia and Poland.
 The fact that the album was performed with a drum machine instead of real drums like it was on the original recording created a polemic within the older fans of the band.